EnglishEN

 • Diagnosing based on pressure and temperature

-When there are complaints about poor operation of the air conditioning, we try to find out what the complaint exactly entails.
-We also try to gather more information about when the air conditioning was last serviced.
+If there are complaints about poor operation of the air conditioning, we try to determine what the complaint exactly involves.
+We also try to gather more information about when the A/C last had service.

-• Check the air outlet temperature from the open air vents with the air conditioning on (preferably on recirculation or MAX mode, where recirculation is automatically activated);
+• Check the outlet temperature from the open air vents with the A/C switched on (preferably in recirculation mode or MAX mode; recirculation is automatically switched on in this mode);

-• If the air is not sufficiently cooled: check if the air conditioning has not been serviced for more than four years.
-In that case, check if there is enough refrigerant in the system;
+• If the air is not cooled sufficiently: check whether the A/C has not had service for more than four years.
+If so, check whether there is enough refrigerant in the system;

-• Check the pressures with the air conditioning system on and off and check the temperatures of the components.
-The following sections cover these topics.
+• Check the pressures with the A/C system switched off and on, and check the temperatures of the components.
+The next paragraphs cover this.

-With pressure gauges, we can check the pressure in the air conditioning system.
-The hoses should be connected to the service ports of the air conditioning system.
-When tightening the nipples, the refrigerant will flow from the air conditioning to the gauges.
-If the system is empty, the needles will rotate and indicate the pressure of the system.
-An image of such a pressure tester is shown below.
-The pressure gauges are also present on a service station (air conditioning filling device).
+With manifold gauges we can check the pressure in the A/C system.
+The hoses must be connected to the service ports of the A/C system.
+When tightening the couplers, the refrigerant will flow from the A/C system to the gauges.
+If the system is empty, the needles will move and indicate the system pressure.
+The image below shows such a pressure tester.
+The pressure gauges are also present on a service station (A/C recharge machine).

-The pressure gauge in the image contains two needles and three hoses.
+The gauge set in the image has two needles and three hoses.

 • Blue is low pressure;